ZainabKamel/NGS2-Project/README.md

 2. Control Data
 3. Human Chromosome 6 "REFERENCE in fasta format"
 4. Annotation file of chromosome 6 "GFF3 format"
-The links of SRA are available in script
+The links of SRA and ensembl are available in script
 ```
 # QC for data
 ```